alexamariei90/Projects/README.md

 5. temparatureConversion.js, dogYearsConversion.js, eightBall.js, anualRace.js are small projects(snipets of code) from Codecademy.

 6. rockPaperScissors.js, sleepDebtCalculator.js - Tasks from Codecademy after ending the "Functions" chapter.

+7. scooping.js is a challenge from CodeCademy in which i had to correct a snipet of codeto make me understand the global and local scoping.